wisniewskikr/chrisblog-it-cloud/spring-cloud/observability/springcloud-springboot3-observability-grafana-stack-kafka/README.md

 ##### Optional steps:
 1. In a browser check Back-End application healthcheck with `http://localhost:8081/actuator/health`
-1. In a browser check Back-End application API result with `http://localhost:8081/message/1`
 1. In a browser check Front-End application healthcheck with `http://localhost:8080/actuator/health`
 1. In a command line tool validate Docker Compose with `docker-compose config`
 1. In a command line tool check list of Docker images with `docker images`
 1. In a command line tool check list of all Docker containers with `docker ps -a`
 1. In a command line tool check list of active Docker containers with `docker ps`
 1. In a command line tool check list of Docker nerworks with `docker network ls`
-1. In a command line tool check BE container logs with `docker logs be-container`
-1. In a command line tool check FE container logs with `docker logs fe-container`

 USAGE DOCKER COMPOSE